djcsdy/app-publisher/.github/README.md

          }]
      }]

 The regex must contain the text 'VERSION' which translates to the capturing group used to obtain the actual version number, and it must be the first group if more than one capturing groups exist in the regex.
 The 'regexVersion' property is the regex that will match the version, and defaults to the regex `[0-9a-zA-Z\\.\\-]{5,}` if not specified.
-This property is optional and defualts to system:semver.
+This property is optional and defaults to system:semver.

 ### versionForceCurrent